 |---|---|---|

-| Access | Public, open to everyone all season | Semi-private: public on weekdays, members on weekends |
+| Access | Public, open to everyone all season | Semi-private: public on weekdays, members and invited guests on weekends |

-| Best for | Night skiing, terrain parks, big weekends, first-timers | Quieter slopes, families, weekday turns when open to the public |
+| Best for | Night skiing, terrain parks, big weekends, first-timers | Quieter slopes, the terrain park, families, weekday turns when open to the public |

-| Scene | Buzzing base village and lodge, full events calendar | Calmer, club feel, less crowded lift lines |
+| Scene | Buzzing base village and lodge, full events calendar | Calmer club feel, short lift lines, consistent grooming, and lunch at Dina's at the Mont |

-| Summer | Golf, the Sky High Adventure Park, pools, and festivals | Lift-access mountain biking and a growing bike park |
+| Other seasons | Golf, the Sky High Adventure Park, pools, and festivals | Lift-access mountain biking and a growing bike park, plus groomed cross-country and fat-bike trails |

 How to pick your mountain

 Local move: Because the two resorts sit so close together, plenty of visitors split a trip across both.
 A lively Saturday at Holiday Valley, then a calmer weekday at HoliMont, gives you the best of each mountain.
+Our ski pass guide breaks down what each of those days actually costs and which pass covers it.

 Time your ski day